T-Python-Sep-24/UNIT-1-PROJECT/README.md

 - **Project Management**: Managers can perform CRUD operations (Create, Read, Update, Delete) for projects with detailed project information, including name, description, start date, end date, and team members.

-- **Search**: Search functionalities to quickly locate tasks and projects.

 ## User Stories

-1- As a Manager, I want to view all the tasks of my team members, so I can monitor their progress and provide support when needed.

-2- As a Manager, I want to be able to search for specific tasks by username or task details, so I can quickly find relevant information.

 3- As a Manager, I want to create, update, and delete a project, so I can organize and manage team activities effectively.

 4- As a Team Member, I want to create, update, and delete tasks, so I can manage my daily responsibilities effectively.

-4- As a Team Member, I want to search for my tasks by name or other details, so I can quickly access and organize my work.

 5- As a User, I want to create an account with my information, so I can access the tool and use it based on my role.